ds2600/ansible-netbox-install/README.md

 # Ansible: Netbox Installation

-Currently a group of various playbooks to install Netbox.
-Soon I will push a main.yml to make easier.
-Also my first playbook, so if you find something that can be cleaner, go ahead and submit a pull request.
+An Ansible playbook to run through the installation process of Netbox.

+## Compatibility
+   * Ubuntu 22.04LTS VM
+   * Ubuntu 22.04LTS Linode/Akamai.

-## Basics
+## Ansible Control Dependencies
-These playbooks were designed and tested on Linode (now Akamai) running Ubuntu 22.04 LTS.
-In theory it should work anywhere you can push your SSH key to.
-The current playbooks install Netbox 3.5.4.
+   * community.general

 ## Current Installation Process

-1. Ensure you can log into your remote machine via SSH certificate.
+1. Ensure your Ansible control node can communicate with your desired Netbox server
-2. Copy `hosts.example.ini` to `hosts.ini` and modify IP in the `hosts.ini` file to reflect your remote server and the correct `ansible_user`
+2. Copy `inventory.example.yml` to `inventory.yml` and modify the IP address and `ansible_user` to reflect your environment
-3. Copy `vars.example.yml` to `vars.yml` and add a secure database password to the `db_password` variable
+3. Copy `config.example.yml` to `config.yml` and modify usernames and passwords.
-4. Run the playbooks in the following order:
-   - initial.yml
-   - postgres.yml
-   - redis.yml
-   - netbox.yml
-   - housekeeping.yml
-5. Stop here, SSH into your remote server and create a Netbox superuser:
-    ``` shell
-    source /opt/netbox/venv/bin/activate
-    cd /opt/netbox/netbox
-    python3 manage.py createsuperuser
-    ```
-6. Run the remaining playbooks:
-   - gunicorn.yml
-   - http.yml
+***Do not use the passwords included in the example file, they are not secure.***
+***Do not adjust the Netbox version - as 3.5.4 is the only tested version***
+1. Run `ansible-playbook main.yml`